A Local’s 3-day Budapest Itinerary

 But not everything is as it seems, as the entire hill is hollow like Swiss cheese–that's why large tour buses are not allowed up here, as there's a risk they can make the hill cave in–but today you'll take in the more mainstream sites above ground.
 Put on a pair of comfortable walking shoes and go exploring.

-You can take a very scenic staircase up to Fisherman's Bastion here, one of the best vantage points in Budapest, providing panoramic views of the city and the Danube.
+At the top of one such lovely staircase is the Fisherman's Bastion, one of the best and most famous viewpoints in Budapest, providing panoramic views of the city and the Danube.
 The bastion looks like a fairy-tale castle with its intricate arches and turrets.
-It's best to come here early to escape the crowds.
+It’s always crowded, so plan to get here early if you want to see it with fewer people around.

 Next, wander over to Buda Castle, a centerpiece of Hungarian history.
 The castle dates back to the 13th century and has been a royal residence and a fortress.
 It now houses the Hungarian National Gallery and the Budapest History Museum.

 Once you're done with the baths, it's time to explore a more vibrant part of Buda.
-Just behind the Gellért Baths is the lively Bartók Béla Boulevard, where you'll find plenty of bars and restaurants, like Szatyor or Hadik, which occupy an Art Nouveau building that was once home to an iconic literary café.
+Just behind the Gellért Baths is the lively Bartók Béla Boulevard, where you'll find plenty of bars and restaurants.

 You can also find quirky, bohemian hangouts, like Gdansk, a tiny Polish bookstore and bar that serves incredible pierogies and beer, or Kelet, a café, restaurant, and bar packed with used books that guests can exchange for free.

-You'll also find several independent art galleries and design shops along here, and with Móricz Zsigmond körtér being a transport hub, it'll be easy for you to return to where you're staying.
+There are also several independent art galleries and design shops here, and with Móricz Zsigmond körtér being a transport hub, it'll be easy for you to return to wherever you're staying whenever you’re ready to head back.

 Get away from the crowds and spend a morning or afternoon exploring some of Budapest's alternative neighborhoods with our favorite local guide, Attila!